Hebrew (HEBR)

 HEBR 1100a, Elementary Modern Hebrew IDina Roginsky

-Introduction to the language of contemporary Israel, both spoken and written.
-Fundamentals of grammar; extensive practice in speaking, reading, and writing under the guidance of a native speaker.
+Introduction to the Modern Hebrew language, both spoken and written.
+Fundamentals of grammar and vocabulary; extensive practice in speaking, reading, writing, and listening comprehension.
+No previous knowledge needed.
+Successful completion of the Fall term required to enroll in the Spring term.
 L11½ Course cr

 HEBR 1170a / RLST 1030a, Elementary Biblical Hebrew IDina Roginsky